top of page

 12. What are the oldest known copies of biblical scripture?

 a.
-Ketef Hinnom scrolls.
+Ketef Hinnom Scrolls.

 b.
 Dead Sea Scrolls.